 - close combat range (5km = 5 pixels) is very important: you can attack everything (also empty cities), except airborne units, in a range of 5 km, but the battleship and the light cruiser are exceptions to this.

 - splash/blast damage range is not clear: it concerns a smaller portion of damage being done to units in the vicinity (2-5 km max) of the target.

 - the ranged combat ranges can be misleading in utility: a railroadgun e.g. is by lack of vulnerable railroad often locally static, while artillery can move freely within its large range, actually covering a larger range that way, conditions provided, while the great speed of the light cruiser can overcome its poor range.

 - fort cover range of 2km only seems to be applied to locally stationary units within this range.

-- speed of a stack (several different unit-types) is determined by the slowest link/unit.
+- speed of a stack (formation composed of several different unit-types) is determined by the slowest link/unittype.

 - though seemingly trivial being aware of the different speeds of different units on different terrain is very important.

 Contrary to condition-units, morale units (cav and inf) are influenced by the terrain they are on at day-change.
 There are 2 ways in which terrain can influence army-morale: